 There are two essential elements to a good fjord: one is the sheerness of the enclosing geography, while the other is the narrowness of the waterway.
 With the Naeroyfjord, this exact prescription for a breathtaking fjord hits the sweet spot.

 An arm of the Sognefjord, northeast of Bergen, this nearly 13-mile-long inlet winds gently past lofty mountains (the highest towering 1,660 meters high) dotted with idyllic pastoral scenes.

 Goats nibble at the lush grass lining the fjord—only 250 meters wide in some places—while farms perch high above the water.
-The experience is almost transcendent as the curving waters transport you deeper into the landscape.
+Cruising here is one of the best things to do in Norway, and the experience is almost transcendent as the curving waters transport you deeper into the landscape.